-Make some of these sensory bins for your kids to explore and give yourself a well-deserved break while they play independently.
+Make a sensory bin for your kids to explore and give yourself a well-deserved break while they play independently.

 If you are wondering why you would ever want to give your child such a messy invitation to play, read how beneficial a sensory bin can be to a child’s development here.
 Check back for more ideas as this page is updated regularly.

 Some links on this page may be affiliate links, which means that if you click on them, I may make a tiny bit of money, at no extra cost to you.